MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-465-embedded-report-show-black-bar.md

 ---
 title: Known issue - Embedded report shows a black bar in edit mode
-description: A known issue is posted where an embedded report shows a black bar in edit mode
+description: A known issue is posted where an embedded report shows a black bar in edit mode.
 author: mihart
 ms.author: mihart
 ms.topic: troubleshooting